choderalab/drugforge/docs/ecosystem/index.md

 ## Downstream packages

-ASAP maintains several satellite packages that depend on the functionality in the `asapdiscovery` repo.
+ASAP maintains several satellite packages that depend on the functionality in the `drugforge` repo.

 Each of these help us fulfil our purpose as an open-science drug discovery enterprises.